What degree of felony is committed when someone willfully and knowingly destroys, mutilates, or removes any tomb or gravestone?

 Study for the Florida Funeral Laws and Rules Exam.
 Use flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

 The act of willfully and knowingly destroying, mutilating, or removing any tomb or gravestone is classified as a third-degree felony under Florida law.
-This categorization indicates that the offense is serious enough to merit significant legal repercussions, but it is not the most severe classification of felony.
+This classification reflects the seriousness of the crime, as it involves disrespecting and damaging a final resting place, which holds significant emotional and cultural importance.

 Subscribe